 Afternoon: Lunch, Parque del Oeste, Shopping on Gran Via

 Grab some lunch near Calle Princesa and then head into the nearby Parque del Oeste.
-There, you can find the Temple of Debod and the Rosaleda rose garden.
+There, you can find the Temple of Debod (which Marta from Learning Escapes also recommends as great for kids) and the Rosaleda rose garden.
 After the park, you can work your way east back to your hotel along the Gran Via shopping district.

 Evening: La Latina & Cava Baja

 In the evening, head into the La Latina neighborhood for tapas.
 The Cava Baja street is just a few blocks south and east of the palace.
 The three block stretch is stuffed with tapas bars and restaurants.
 You can make an evening of wandering the street, stuffing yourself with various wines and nibbles.
 Alternatively, if you have a free midday sometime during your three days in Madrid, you can also take a daytime walking tour of La Latina.

 Spend the morning at Rick Steve’s top triangle and visit the Prado.
 It’s Madrid’s premier museum and is loaded with masterpieces by Diego Velázquez, Francisco de Goya, El Greco, Hieronymus Bosch, Albrecht Dürer, and others.
 To avoid lines, get to the museum just before the 10am opening time.
 Many people just focus on seeing the top 10, but the museum holds thousands of works so go past the top 10 and spend time exploring the rest of the collection.